 Most private limited companies only issue Ordinary shares.
 This class (type) of share provides one vote per share, with each share carrying equal rights to dividends (profits).
 If you set up a company with ‘Model’ articles of association, you can only issue Ordinary shares.

 Many other classes of shares are available, each of which confers different rights to shareholders.
 You may need or wish to issue different classes of shares if you plan to raise equity finance from outside investors, prioritise dividend payments to certain shareholders, vary voting powers of particular shareholders, protect against hostile takeovers, or offer shares to employees.

-To find out more about issuing different types of companies shares, read our comprehensive blog Understanding Limited Company Shares.
+To find out more about issuing different types of companies shares, read our comprehensive post on Understanding Limited Company Shares.

 How much should each company share cost?

-When a company issues shares, a nominal value is attached to each share, which is usually £1.
+When issuing shares, a nominal value must be attached to each share.
+It is usually £1.
 This nominal value is the minimum price that the shareholder agrees to pay for the share.
 It also represents the extent of the shareholder’s liability per share toward the debts of the company.

 Normally, shareholders have to pay for their shares as soon as they are issued.
 However, depending on a company’s articles of association, it is sometimes possible to pay for shares at a later date.

 If you decide to sell your shares or issue more shares after incorporation, you will need to work out the market value of these shares.
 The market value will likely be higher than the nominal value, because it will be based on the company’s worth.
 In such instances, it is advisable to seek professional advice to ensure an accurate valuation of your company and shares.